-Relationship and Sex Education is part of the personal, social, health and citizenship education.
+Relationship and Sex Education is part of the personal, social and health education (PHSE) programme of study.
 It focuses on relationships, equality, friendships, family life, marriage, communication, safety, respect, trust and caring for others.
 Details about life cycles and reproduction are included in our Relationship and Sex Education and are generally addressed in the Science curriculum.